hwdsl2/docker-litellm/README.md

 ```

 After setting up a reverse proxy, set `LITELLM_HOST=litellm.example.com` in your `env` file so that the correct endpoint URL is shown in the startup logs and `litellm_manage --showkey` output.

+The auto-generated master API key is required for all API requests.
+Keep it secure when the server is accessible from the public internet.

 ## Update Docker image